DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack/docs/gcc_wrappers/README.md

 ## Defects

 * The wrapper classes act as views, but some have constructors which actually create a new tree node for you.
 The issue is that some wrappers' default constructors do so (e.g. `expr::local_block`), while most wrappers' default constructors do not (creating instead a wrapper around `NULL_TREE`).
 This is generally only done when it is convenient, but it's still inconsistent, and I should revise the API to be more explicit about when nodes are created.
-* `gw::value` should use the GCC function `build_binary_op` to generate all binary operators.
+* `gw::value` should use the GCC function `build_binary_op` to generate all binary operators that `build_binary_op` supports.
 That function handles integer promotions, type validation, C pointer arithmetic, and so on.
 We currently avoid it in most places because it can emit user-visible warnings and errors (I would prefer assertions since the use case here is code generation under the hood).
 * Similarly, `gw::value` should use `build_unary_op` for more unary operations.
 I currently only use it where I know it to be needed for correctness deep inside the compiler (e.g. `ADDR_EXPR`, to properly update things like `TREE_ADDRESSABLE` on the operands).
+  * Not all unary operations are safe to use with `build_unary_op`; for example, `INDIRECT_REF`, the pointer-dereferencing operator, isn't compatible and will cause assertion failures or crashes if built via `build_unary_op`.

 ## Potential future plans